Room Selection FAQs

 What are the differences among the West Campus Houses?
 How many suites are available?
 Programmatically, the Houses are all similar in that they are faculty-led with high student engagement.
 Physically, each House has its own dining room, programming spaces, and accommodations for about 350 student residents (Keeton House is smaller with about 300 students).
 Becker House and Keeton House are each made up of a single main building.
 Cook House, Bethe House, and Rose House are each made up of a main building plus affiliated Gothic buildings.

 There are 152 suites spread among the new buildings on West Campus: Cook House has 16 suites; Becker House has 45 suites; Bethe House has 38 suites; Keeton House has 37 suites; and Rose House has 16 suites.
 The vast majority are 5-person suites with 3 singles, 1 double, a bathroom, and a sitting area, although there are also a handful of suites accommodating 4, 6, 7, and 10 students.
-Not all of these suites will be available during General Room Selection; many will be reserved through the Houses’ Continued Occupancy processes.
+Not all of these suites will be available during General Room Selection; many will be reserved through the Houses’ same room and same community processes.

 I’m interested in living in a University Co-op.
 How do I apply?
-First, sign up for Housing (January 9 – February 28) so your information is in our system, and because later in the process you’ll sign your Co-op housing license online.
 The actual application and selection process for Co-ops is handled individually through each house.
 To apply to a Co-op (or Co-ops), please contact the house(s) in which you have interest – contact information can be found at housing.cornell.edu/cooperatives.
-To learn more about the Co-ops, take part in Co-op Mosey Open House which will be held on Feb.
-12, 2023 from 1:00pm - 5:00pm.